Obituaries include far more than a collection of details about someone who has died. Obituaries can give a glimpse into the life of the deceased.

-Difference between a eulogy, elegy, and an obituary
+Differences between a eulogy, elegy, and an obituary

 You’ve likely heard these three terms before when it comes to end-of-life and death planning: eulogy, elegy, and obituary.
-They all sound pretty similar — so what exactly is the difference, and what purposes do they serve?
+They all sound pretty similar, so what exactly is the difference, and what purposes do they serve?

 Here’s a quick guide to the three:

 - Elegy: An elegy is a poem or song written and performed to express a person’s grief and honor a loved one who has passed away.
-A traditional elegy is typically somber and serious, and may even air on the side of sadness.
+A traditional elegy is typically somber and serious, and may even err on the side of sadness.

 What is the Purpose of an Obituary?